franciscoed/30days/content/Day24.md

 a1 = time()
 st.info(a1-a0)

-# Not using cache
+# Sem usar cache
 b0 = time()
-st.subheader('Not using st.cache')
+st.subheader('Sem usar st.cache')

 # We insert the load_data_b function here